Enrich

 Enquire Now

-With the Bendigo Council aiming to reach Net Zero by 2030, students discover why implementing a Circular Economy model is essential to achieving success.
-Through a guided exploration of vector graphic software and laser cutting machinery, students are equipped to prototype for some demanding food packaging requirements of the future.
+With the City of Greater Bendigo targeting Net Zero emissions by 2030, students discover why circular design principles are essential to achieving this goal.
+Through a guided exploration of vector graphic software and lasercutting machinery, students are equipped to prototype for some demanding food packaging requirements of the future.
 With Design Thinking structuring their problem-solving process, student groups will go from 2D designs to 3D prototypes, adhering to the design constraints specified by our industry partner.

 Learning